reservoirpy/reservoirpy/docs/source/user_guide/node.rst

 In the following guide, you will learn more about how to work with :py:class:`~.Node` objects.
 If you want to learn more about how to define computational graphs of nodes, you can read :ref:`model`.

-What is a Node, really ?
+What is a Node, really?
 ------------------------

 In a computational graph, each operation is represented by a :py:class:`~.Node`.
 A node is able